Speaker Johnson unveils bill to fund the government through September 30

 Asked last week whether enough Democrats would support the bill to allow it to pass the Senate, Murray told CNN: “I am not going to speculate.”

-Before its release, House Minority Leader Hakeem Jeffries strongly opposed the plan — preferring a long-term negotiated deal — and said Johnson and his GOP will need to pass it on their own.
+Before its release, Jeffries strongly opposed the plan — preferring a long-term negotiated deal — and said Johnson and his GOP will need to pass it on their own.
 But a small number of House Democrats have privately discussed in recent days whether they should support the bill.

 Johnson and Trump have described the bill as a “clean” stopgap bill — noting that it doesn’t include language to enshrine certain Trump priorities, such as DOGE cuts.
 But Democrats argue this kind of long-term stopgap bill lacks critical language that is contained in full-year negotiated bills that would make it easier for their party to put a check on Trump in court, if needed.